wowthemesnet/mediumish-theme-jekyll/_posts/2019-11-04-EmpathyWeek.md

 2. Whats happens when they don't exercise.
 3. Why they want to exercise more

-I also came up with following questions:
+I also came up with the following questions:

 1. Ask candidates about there family members, who are they what they do
 2. What kind of work you do.